 Children in Family

-Families with five or fewer minor children and single women with two or fewer minor children are welcome to adopt from Colombia.
+Families with five or fewer minor children and single women with two or fewer minor children are welcome to adopt in Colombia.

-Families must have a positive net worth and an income of at least $10,000 per family member, including the adopted child.
+Families will have a positive net worth and an income of at least $15,000 per family member, including the adopted child.

-Applicants with a past or current diagnosis of a life-threatening or communicable disease or other condition that impairs their ability to parent and/or the quality of life a child.
+Applicants cannot have a past or current diagnosis of a communicable and/or life-threatening disease or other conditions that impairs their ability to parent and/or quality of life a child.
 All other medical conditions will be considered on a case-by-case basis.
 All applicants are required to complete a psychological evaluation during their dossier, and all mental health conditions will be assessed on a case-by-case basis.

 HOME STUDY AND POST-ADOPTION

-NON-AGCI HOME STUDY REVIEW: $350 Any home study written by one of AGCI’s cooperating agencies will be reviewed by AGCI to ensure it meets all AGCI, USCIS, Hague and sending country criteria.
+HOME STUDY REVIEW: All home studies will be reviewed by AGCI to ensure it meets all AGCI, USCIS, Hague, and sending country criteria.
 Home study and Post Adoption service fees are paid to your cooperating agency.